DrewEaster/thespian/README.md

 Thespian
 ========

-A DDD, CQRS and event sourcing framework built on top of Akka
+A DDD, CQRS and event sourcing framework built on top of Akka.

 Why the name?
 -------------